Online Project Management Certificate

 Post-Baccalaureate Certificate in Project Management

-Drexel’s online Graduate Certificate in Project Management offers a solution for at-work professionals seeking solid and basic project manager skills to advance their career.
+Drexel’s online Graduate Certificate in Project Management offers a solution for professionals seeking project management skills to advance their career.
 Recent reports show demand for project managers is high worldwide.

-Because project manager skills are versatile, the 18-credit certificate is perfect for those who want to make an impact in fast-growing industries.
-These include information technology, healthcare, manufacturing, business services, finance and insurance, oil and gas, construction, and utilities.
+Because a project manager’s skills are versatile, the 12-credit, online certificate program is perfect for those who want to make an impact in fast-growing industries.
+Examples of such industries include information technology, health care, manufacturing, business services, finance and insurance, oil and gas, construction, and utilities.

 Graduate Certificate in Project Management Program Features